Competition

 Rules

-Start time is forfeit time: there is no grace period for players to arrive late.
-One (1) game forfeit disqualifies a team from further play.
+Start time is forfeit time; there is no grace period for players arriving late.
+One game forfeit disqualifies a team from further play.

 It is strongly recommended that players wear a mouthpiece.
-In addition, soft sole shoes are required; players may not play barefoot.
+In addition, soft-soled shoes are required; players may not play barefoot.

 In the event of a tie at the end of regulation play, teams will play to sudden victory: the first team to score wins.
-Teams involved in a tie during Regimental Semifinals or Finals will play a five (5) minute overtime period.
-Teams will play to sudden victory if a tie remains at the end of this overtime period.
+Teams tied during the Regimental Semifinals or Finals will play a five-minute overtime period.
+Teams will play to sudden victory if the game remains tied at the end of this overtime period.

 Out-of-Bounds

-The thrower may pivot in- and out-of-bounds, providing some part of the pivot foot contacts the playing field.
+The thrower may pivot in and out of bounds, provided that some part of the pivot foot contacts the playing field.

 Playing the Frisbee

-Each point begins with both teams lining up in front of their endzone line.
+Each point begins with both teams lining up at their respective end zone lines.
 Then, the defense throws the Frisbee to the offense.

 The thrower must establish a pivot foot and may not change that pivot foot until the throw is released.